-C. ANNUAL HQS INSPECTIONS [24 CFR 982.405(a)]
+C. BIENNIAL HOS INSPECTIONS [24 CFR 982.405(a)]

-The HACFM conducts an inspection in accordance with Housing Quality Standards at least annually, 10 days prior to the last annual inspection, so that the inspections are conducted at least annually, as required by SEMAP.
-Special inspections may be scheduled between anniversary dates.
+The HACFM conducts an inspection in accordance with Housing Quality Standards at least biennially, 10 days prior to the last annual inspection, so that the inspections are conducted at as required by HUD.
+The HACFM reserves the right to inspect any and all units more frequently when, at its sole discretion, the Authority determines it to be in the best interest of the resident and/or program.

-HQS deficiencies which cause a unit to fail must be corrected by the landlord unless it is a fail for which the tenant is responsible.
+HQS deficiencies which cause a unit to fail must be corrected by the landlord unless it is a failure for which the tenant is responsible.